kyma-incubator/compass/docs/compass/03-02-labels.md

 ## **Scenarios** label

-Every Application is labeled with the special **Scenarios** label which by default has the `default` value assigned.
-As every Application has to be assigned to at least one scenario, if not specified explicitly, the `default` scenario is used.
+Every Application is labeled with the special **Scenarios** label which automatically has the `default` value assigned.
+As every Application has to be assigned to at least one scenario, if no scenarios are explicitly specified, the `default` scenario is used.

 When you create a new tenant, the **Scenarios** LabelDefinition is created.
 It defines a list of possible values that can be used for the **Scenarios** label.
 Every time you create or modify an Application, there is a step that ensures that **Scenarios** label exists.
 You can add or remove values from the **Scenarios** LabelDefinition list, but neither the `default` value, nor the **Scenarios** label can be removed.